netdata/netdata/README.md

 As much as you need!

 Netdata supports **tiering**, to downsample past data and save disk space.
-With default settings it has 3 tiers:
+With default settings, it has 3 tiers:

   1. `tier 0`, with high resolution, per-second, data.
   2. `tier 1`, mid-resolution, per minute, data.
   3. `tier 2`, low-resolution, per hour, data.

 All tiers are updated in parallel during data collection.
 Just increase the disk space you give to Netdata to get a longer history for your metrics.
-Tiers are automatically chosen at query time depending on the time-frame and the resolution requested.
+Tiers are automatically chosen at query time depending on the time frame and the resolution requested.

 ### :rocket: Does it scale?
 I have really a lot of servers!